blurry16/RPManager-mineflayer/README.md

 node main.js
 ```

-#### Additional requirements
+### Additional requirements

 RPManager supports [Prismarine Viewer](https://github.com/PrismarineJS/prismarine-viewer).
-In order to use it, you need to change the `"use-prismarine-viewer"` value at the config file to `true` and the `"prismarine-viewer-port"` value to your one, or keep the default 3000.
+In order to use it, you need to change the `"use-prismarine-viewer"` value at the config file to `true` and the `"prismarine-viewer-port"` value to your one, or keep the default `3000`.

 **Don't forget to install the prismarine-viewer package:**

 ```bash
 npm install prismarine-viewer
 ```

-**RPManager is usable without Prismarine Viewer!**
+### RPManager is usable without Prismarine Viewer!

 ## Important notes